LauferVA/EntrezMetadataTools/README.md

 At present there are 5 planned improvements to these functions, see the Issues posted on 2/22/2024.

 ProcessEntrezMetadata.py3:
-Explodes the xml into an expanded tab delimited format.
+- Explodes the xml into an expanded tab delimited format.
+- currently this is post-hoc (after data download and processing)
+- once this works, integrate into ObtainEntrezMetadata.py3 and remove